olmaneuh/demos/watsonx_simple_chat/README.md

    ```

 3. Set up environment variables:

-   Create a `.env` file in the project directory with the following environment variables:
+   Create a `.env` file in the project directory with the following environment variables.

    ```env
    WATSONX_PROJECT_ID=CHANGE_FOR_YOUR_WATSONX_PROJECT_ID
    API_KEY=CHANGE_FOR_YOUR_IBM_CLOUD_API_KEY